tiationg-kho/leetcode-pattern-500/[Q]basic/basic.md

 d = defaultdict(lambda: [0] * 5)
 d["A"][3] = 100
 print(d) # defaultdict {'A': [0, 0, 0, 100, 0]})
+d = defaultdict(ListNode) # we can also use our cutsom class as arg

 # sometimes maintain a list in a dict's value is useful
 hashmap = {}